 By the time Scott [Jake] saves his daughter from the pimp who controls her, he believes he has learned to be a good father to her—but his sudden rejection of Hubley [Niki], as being unworthy to be his daughter’s adopted sister, shows he is a hypocrite. … [The] ending is not very satisfying because the girl you care about gets the shaft while the other gets salvation.

-Peary is right as far as how we feel about the ending, but the ending is appropriate nevertheless.
-Kristen is like one of the elect in Calvinism, one who has received God’s unmerited grace, while Niki is like one of the damned, whose exclusion from being one of God’s chosen strikes us as not only unfair, but also heartless.
+Peary is right as far as how we feel about the ending, but that is precisely the effect Schrader intended.
+Kristen is like one of the elect in Calvinism, someone who has been saved without seeming to be worthy of special consideration; while Niki is like one of the damned, whose exclusion from being one of God’s chosen strikes us as not only unfair, but also heartless.